ibm-cloud-docs/cloud-object-storage/assign-access-indvobjects.md

 # Assigning access to an individual object
 {: #iam-bucket-permissions}

-Assign access roles for users and Service IDs against buckets, by using either the UI or the CLI to create policies.
+Assign access roles for users and Service IDs against objects, by using either the UI or the CLI to create policies.
 {: shortdesc}

 | Access role    | Example actions                                              |